SitecorePowerShell/Book/security.md

 ![Elevate Session State](/images/screenshots/uac/security-elevatedsessionstate-password.png)

 A Content Editor Warning is displayed when a PowerShell Module, Script Library, and Script is selected.
+Click "Elevate session" to show the hidden fields and enable the management of the item.

 ![Elevate session](/images/screenshots/uac/security-elevatedsessionstate-contenteditor.png)